-I’m very selective about where I get the rest of what goes into my pantry and refrigerator, ultimately ending up on the end of my fork.
+I practice what I teach, being very selective about where I get the rest of what goes into my pantry and refrigerator, ultimately ending up on the end of my fork.
 I have discovered the joy and art of home-cooked meals, trying out new food combinations, and adding different herbs and spices to the deliciousness of real food.
-And, I love teaching clients how simple it is to put together a great meal with only 3 or 4 ingredients.
+And, I love educating clients how simple it is to put together a great meal with only a few ingredients.

-I love educating my clients on how to enjoy life's true riches .....the best selfcare, the best food you can buy, and the best relationships you can have (starting with yourself, of course).
+I love working with clients on how to enjoy life's true riches .....the best selfcare, the best food you can buy, and the best relationships you can have (starting with yourself, of course).

 Along the way in my own journey to self-discovery and health, I learned that all health (and just about every illness) has its origins in what we feed ourselves.
 If you're experiencing weight gain, low energy, digestive issues, blood sugar swings or more, and you're depending on doctors to diagnose symptoms so they can prescribe pills without knowing the cause of the symptoms, you might be curious to know if your symptoms are tied to food and lifestyle.
 Because there's a good chance they are!